-- a) Retention of existing buildings, which are non-designated heritage assets which make a positive contribution to the conservation area.
-This will be best determined through submission of a Heritage Statement; and - b) How the development will preserve or enhance the character and appearance of the Hexham Conservation Area; and - c) High quality landscaping along the frontage and within the development; and - d) Safe access for vehicles, pedestrians and cyclists into the site.
+- a) Retention of existing buildings, which are non-designated heritage assets which make a positive contribution to the Hexham Conservation Area.
+This will be best determined through submission of a Heritage Statement; and - b) How the development will conserve or enhance the character and appearance of the Hexham Conservation Area; and - c) High quality landscaping along the frontage and within the development; and - d) Safe access for vehicles, pedestrians and cyclists.